lab-smile/DOMINO/README.md

 Download pre-trained models [here](https://forms.gle/3GPnXXvWgaM6RZvr5)

 ### Code Ocean
-You can alternatively find the link to our reproducible capsule for our code at Code Ocean.
+You can alternatively find the link to our reproducible capsule for our code on Code Ocean.
 The link to this capsule is as follows: https://codeocean.com/capsule/6022409/tree/v2.

 ## Citation
 If you use this code, please cite our papers: